theobald-software/theobald-software.github.io/content/_de/xtract-is/xtract-is-deltaq/verschiedenes.md

 How to extract data from SAP BW/BI via Export DataSources  <br>
 [http://theobald-software.com/blog/2010/06/17/extracting-data-from-sap-bwbi-via-export-datasources-with-xtract-is/](http://theobald-software.com/blog/2010/06/17/extracting-data-from-sap-bwbi-via-export-datasources-with-xtract-is/)

-How to create Generic Datasource using Function Module and Timestamps<br>
+How to create Generic DataSource using Function Module and Timestamps<br>
 [http://theobald-software.com/blog/2011/02/16/create-generic-datasource-using-function-module-and-timestamps/](http://theobald-software.com/blog/2011/02/16/create-generic-datasource-using-function-module-and-timestamps/)

 How to Create Generic DataSources which use the Delta Queue<br>